tnordloh/image_magick/README.md

 and tif respectively.

+The output files are hard-coded to be placed in an 'out' directory, at the same level as the image.
+For example, if we're working with a file called ~/images/myimage.tif the output file will be in
+~/images/out/myimage.tif

 The script is very primitive; it runs the 'identify' command to find out the size of the image.  the 'image' class will respond to things like 'size', 'width', and 'length'.